New York Workplace Injury Lawyers

 Who Is Covered and Who Is Not

-Workers’ compensation insurance is the result of a compromise between labor boards and employers.
+Workers’ compensation insurance results from a compromise between labor boards and employers.
 The employer agrees to pay the cost of any workplace injury and partially replace any lost wages.
 The employee agrees not to sue the employer for an on-the-job injury.
 All things being equal, this should resolve most problems.

 Not every employee is covered by workers’ compensation.
-New York law requires all employers to carry workers’ compensation insurance for all employees.
-Some business types are excluded from this law: sole proprietorships where there are no other employees, some types of non-profit agencies, and independent contractors.
+New York law requires all employers to carry workers’ compensation insurance.
+Some business types are excluded from this law: sole proprietorships with no other employees, some types of non-profit agencies, and independent contractors.

 The important considerations are “supervision, direction, and control.”
-If the employer instructs the worker what to do, how to do it, and when to do it, that person is probably an employee.
+If the employer instructs the worker what to do, how to do it, and when, that person is probably an employee.
 If the employer has just hired the person to complete a specific project and then has no input until the job is complete, that person is probably not an employee.

 Types of Workplace Injuries

-There are hundreds of serious injuries and illnesses that can result from a person performing their job duties in their usual way.
+Hundreds of serious injuries and illnesses can result from a person performing their job duties in their usual way.
 The exact type of injury depends on the nature of your job, but the most frequent causes of injury-related time away from work include:

 Any of these injuries can lead to extended periods away from work, loss of income, and potential disability.